ChuweyBar/BigTeacherIsWatching/README.md

 </p>

 <p>
-    To address the above possibility, we decided to create a rather dystopian solution.
+    To address the above possibility and issue, we decided to create a rather dystopian solution.
 Our prototype can serve as an additional feature on Zoom, where student's eyes will be tracked.
 If they look away, it will be flagged and perhaps, the professor can come back to review these moments.
 This can give the professor a sense of when a student lost focus and what can potentially be reviewed in the coming days.
 </p>